 Mr. Clark has an extensive background in civil litigation, including personal injury, product liability and professional malpractice actions.
-Mr. Clark did defense work at the Seattle firm Karr Tuttle Campbell for nearly 15 years before he joined his present partners in a practice devoted to representing injured persons.
+Mr. Clark did defense work at the Seattle firm Karr Tuttle Campbell for nearly 15 years before he joined the firm in a practice devoted to representing injured persons.
+As a former principal at the firm, Mr. Clark is now of counsel for Marler Clark, Inc., P.S..

 In 1993, Mr. Clark became involved in foodborne illness litigation as an attorney for Jack in the Box restaurants in its E. coli O157:H7 personal injury litigation.
 The Jack in the Box litigation spanned more than four years and involved more than 100 lawsuits in four states.
 Since that time, Mr. Clark has been continuously involved in food and waterborne illness litigation involving bacterial, viral, and parasitic agents in settings ranging from large scale outbreaks to individual cases.
 These include cases involving, among other pathogens, E. coli, Salmonella, Listeria, Shigella, Campylobacter, hepatitis A, and Cryptosporidium.
 He has extensive expertise in the medical, microbiological, and epidemiological aspects of foodborne illness cases gleaned from more than a decade of working with leading experts across the country.
 He also has a special interest in the hemolytic uremic syndrome (HUS), a rare complication of Shiga toxin producing E. coli bacterial infections.
 From his background as a defense attorney, he possesses practical insight into the functioning of corporations and their insurers.